Iran tests new cruise missile

 Hatami described the Hoveizeh as the "long arm of the Islamic Republic of Iran" in defending itself.

-It is part of the Soumar group of cruise missile, first unveiled in 2015 with a range of 700 kilometres, according to the minister.
+It is part of the Soumar group of cruise missile, first unveiled in 2015 with a range of 700-km, according to the minister.

 The Hoveizeh unveiling was part of an arms exhibition titled "40 years of defensive achievements" held in Tehran.